-- 33.1 Employees covered by this Agreement shall be covered by the City's Consolidated Police Officer and Firefighters Retirement and Disability Plan as set forth by the City of Gainesville's Code of Ordinances, as amended.
-Minor changes may be made by the City.
-Minor changes are defined as changes the net effect of which would not require a current or potential increase in the contribution rate or a benefit decrease. - 33.2 The City will give the Union a copy of such minor change(s) at least thirty (30) days prior to the adoption of such change(s).

-- 33.3 A change, or changes, in the Plan, the net effect of which would require a current or potential increase in the contribution rate or a benefit decrease, will not be made by the City until such change or changes have been ratified by parties involved or imposed by the legislative body. - 33.4 Either party may reopen the negotiations of any pension issues upon sixty (60) days written notice to the other party.
+1 attributed to canine care per pay period.
+The canine officers assigned outside of 2 operations are not subject to the above schedule.
+3 32.2 K-9 Officers shall be issued a take-home vehicle in accordance with Article 19 4 while so assigned.
+Commuting time is not compensated.
+Officers' must live in 5 an area where the canine can be exercised according to Department standards.
+6 32.3 K-9 Officers shall be provided with food for the assigned canine, veterinarian 7 fees and other necessary equipment and materials in accordance with current 8 practices.
+9 10 ARTICLE 33 11 PENSIONS 12 33.1 Employees covered by this Agreement shall be covered by the City's 13 Consolidated Police Officer and Firefighters Retirement and Disability Plan as 14 set forth by the City of Gainesville's Code of Ordinances, as amended.
+Minor 15 changes may be made by the City.
+Minor changes are defined as changes the 16 net effect of which would not require a current or potential increase in the 17 contribution rate or a benefit decrease.
+18 33.2 The City will give the Union a copy of such minor change(s) at least thirty (30) 19 days prior to the adoption of such change(s).
+20 33.3 \ensuremath{A} change, or changes, in the Plan, the net effect of which would require a current 21 or potential increase in the contribution rate or a benefit decrease, will not be 22 made by the City until such change or changes have been ratified by parties 23 involved or imposed by the legislative body.
+24 33.4 Either party may reopen the negotiations of any pension issues upon sixty (60) 25 days written notice to the other party.
+26 27 28